kelseywhallon/fit-init-2.0-frontend/README.md

 # Fit Init 2.0

-I was inspired to create this app to help fitness instructors create workout plans for their clients.
+I was inspired to create this app to help fitness instructors create workout plans for their clients. [wger Workout Manager API](https://wger.de/en/software/api)

 ## How It Works

+Once logged in, you will be able to create a new workout with a custom workout type, workout name, and exercises.
+After creating a new entry, the workout with my available to view on the "My Workouts" page.

 ![Screenshot](images/homepage.png)
 ![Screenshot](images/createworkout.png)